codebug-us/NashWD-6C/README.md

     }
     ```

-1. Add an object an [object method](https://www.w3schools.com/js/js_object_methods.asp) to `Marauders Map` called `sayPassword` that returns the string "I solemnly swear that I am up to no good".
+1. Add an [object method](https://www.w3schools.com/js/js_object_methods.asp) to `Marauders Map` called `sayPassword` that returns the string "I solemnly swear that I am up to no good".
 Call your object method to make sure it works!